adoostparast/CellR/README.md

 # Installation
 CellR contains some dependencies.
 Please make sure to have the following packages installed on your machine before running CellR: dplyr, Matrix, Seurat, EdgeR, glmnet.

 CellR can be installed from source after downloading the CellR zip file using: install.packages("CellR_0.1.0.tar.gz").
-Next, it should be loaded using: library('CellR').
+Next, it can be loaded using: library('CellR').
 # Arguments
 The general format for calling CellR is: Output<-Deconvolution(RNA-seq, scRNA-seq, GTEx, Minimum-cells, Minimum-genes, Dimension, Alpha)